python-semver/python-semver/CONTRIBUTING.rst

    a.
 Write test cases and run the complete test suite, see :ref:`testsuite`
       for details.

    b.
-Write a changelog entry, see section :ref:`changelog`.
+Write a changelog entry, see section :ref:`add-changelog`.

    c.
 If you have implemented a new feature, document it into our
       documentation to help our reader.
 See section :ref:`doc` for